pietrobondioli/pietrobondioli/README.md

 - Express.Js

 ### 🤔 About me
-- 🛠️ [Here](https://www.pietrobondioli.com.br/about) you can check a complete list of technologies that i have already worked with.
+- 🛠️ [Here](https://www.pietrobondioli.com.br/about) you can check a complete list of technologies that I have already worked with.
 - 👾 I really like to spent time ~~(that i don't have)~~ solving futile life questions using math and programming
 - 🪙 I'm a crypto enthusiast
 - 💼 I use [VSCode](https://code.visualstudio.com/) and [Firefox](https://www.mozilla.org/en-US/firefox/) on [Arch Linux](https://archlinux.org/)